casangi/casadocs/docs/_files/imaging/image-combination/feather.rst

          the beam corresponding to the major and minor axes of the Gaussian.
       #.
 Add the Fourier-transformed data from the  high-resolution
-         image, scaled by $(1-wt)$ where $wt$ is the Fourier transform of the 'clean beam' defined in the low-resolution image, to the scaled low resolution image from step 3.
+         image, scaled by (1−wt)\ :math:`(1-wt)` where wt\ :math:`wt` is
+         the Fourier transform of the 'clean beam' defined in the low-resolution image, to the scaled low resolution image from step 3.
       #.
 Transform back to the image plane.

       The input images for feather must have the following